bitovi/academy/src/rxjs/11-disable-while-pending.md

-@page rxjs-training/disable-while-pending Disable while pending
+@page learn-rxjs/disable-while-pending Disable while pending
-@parent rxjs-training 11
+@parent learn-rxjs 11
 @description Learn how to convert an observable to a multicast subject.

 @body